Pray for Nesamani: Trending

 Trending of the hashtag started on 27 May 2019 from a page on Facebook called Civil Engineering Learners, where a user posted a photo of a hammer and asked its followers "what is the name of this tool in your country?".
 One user replied with the comment "Suthiyal", the Tamil word for hammer, and recalled the scene from Friends adding without providing context that "contractor Nesamani's head was broken... with it".
 Another commenter who understood the reference joined in the joke and replied, "Is he ok?".
 The conversation regarding Nesamani in the comments section expanded as users created and posted memes captioned "Pray for Nesamani".
 The memes featured screenshots of the scene of Vadivelu portraying Nesamani after the impact by the hammer.
 The images were coupled with fictitious screenshots of Twitter posts from world leaders and organizations expressing concerns and condolences for Nesamani.
 The memes were instantly viral on Twitter and Instagram.
 YouTube links of the scene where the hammer falls on Nesamani were dubbed as "CCTV footage of Krishnamoorthy attacking Nesamani".

 The hashtag #Pray_For_Nesamani became the top trending hashtag on Twitter in India during the week, beating #ModiSarkar2, which was another nationally trending hashtag regarding the recent 2019 Indian general election and the 23rd Ministry of the Republic of India.
 Related hashtags, including #nesamani, #contractor_nesamani, #arrest_krishnamoorthy and #we_stand_with_govaalu, the latter two referring to the characters Krishnamoorthy and Gopal, also became popular.

-Celebrities, including Harbhajan Singh, Ravichandran Ashwin, Siddharth, and Samantha Akkineni, took part in the joke by including the hashtag in their posts on their social media pages.
+Celebrities, including Harbhajan Singh, Ravichandran Ashwin, Siddharth, and Samantha Ruth Prabhu, took part in the joke by including the hashtag in their posts on their social media pages.
 Sony Music South and Amazon Prime Video India posted video links to the scene in the film.
 Other corporate organizations who created Pray for Nesamani memes include the Chennai Super Kings, Netflix India, AirAsia India, Nippon Paint India and Amul.

 The Chennai Metropolitan Police used the hashtag to promote helmet use while operating two-wheelers.